eclipse-lsp4j/lsp4j/documentation/README.md

 # Extending the Protocol

-As explained in the [JSON-RPC implementation documentation](jsonrpc.md#service-objects), protocol messages can be specified through methods annotated with `@JsonNotification` or `@JsonRequest`.
+As explained in the [JSON RPC implementation documentation](jsonrpc.md#service-objects), protocol messages can be specified through methods annotated with `@JsonNotification` or `@JsonRequest`.
 If you would like to add more client-to-server messages, just pass a `LanguageServer` implementation with additional annotated methods to the `LSPLauncher`.
 In case you need to change the protocol so it is no longer compatible with the `LanguageServer` interface, or you would like to add or change some server-to-client messages, use the utility methods in `Launcher` instead of `LSPLauncher`.
 Those allow you to use arbitrary local service objects and arbitrary remote service interfaces, and you can even combine multiple service objects or interfaces.

 # Cancellation Support